JosephEoff/josepheoff.github.io/_posts/2020-02-27-howtosolder-11soldersmdpassive.md

 1. Clean off the pads if needed.

-All the pads on this board already have solder on them  That's bad.
+All the pads on this board already have solder on them.
+That's bad.
 To do this properly, you want one pad to have a blob of solder on it while the second pad is clean and flat.

 The first thing to do is to get a clean end on your solder wick.
 I clip the end off so that I don't have a long tail of half used wick getting in the way.